 16.11.12.
 Quake trashed, abandoned Health Clinic, Worcester St, S red zone.
 The bldg would be demolished for apartments built in 2021

-Worcester St / Manchester St: I trekked across Newstalk ZB implosion site to Westende House, which was rebuilt after collapsing in the 04.09.10 Darfield Quake.
+Worcester St / Manchester St: I trekked across Newstalk ZB's implosion-site to Westende House, which was rebuilt after collapsing in 4 September 2010 Quake.
 It was ground zero for TV news reports after that quake.
-(Brand new Westende House would be demolished in 2015 for widening of Manchester St in CERA's Blueprint E Frame / Rauora Park).
-In that big demolition zone beside Manchester St, I was surrounded by demolition sites.
-Behind the steel mesh fence cordon I saw Holiday Inn demolition again, above the rest.
+(Brand new Westende House would be demolished in 2015 for widening of Manchester St in CERA's Blueprint East Frame / Rauora Park).
+In that big demolition-zone beside Manchester St, I was surrounded by demolition-sites.
+Behind the steel mesh fence cordon, I again saw multi-storey Holiday Inn demolition above the rest.

 16.11.12.
 Worcester St, Newstalk ZB implosion site view, Pacific Tower / Rendezvous Hotel & red zone